EthanRDoesMC/gandalf/Gandalf/README.md

 Be sure the conflicts are in alphabetical order, or run `sh gdn-dev.sh clean`.
 It'll do that for you.

 > If the release is behind, use `bash` to compile:
-`sh build.sh <version>`
-> <version> must be replaced by the internal name.
+`sh build.sh <version>` while `<version>` must be replaced by the internal name.
 E.g. If you want to compile Gandalf for Yalu102 you must run `sh build.sh 102`.
 If you aren't sure which internal name you must type you can look at all_versions.txt.
 The last few characters after io.github.ethanrdoesmc.gandalf are the ones you must type.
 If you are still not sure, just compile all versions at once: `sh gdn-dev.sh compile-all`

 # The gdn-dev.sh script